+Holes.
 In my leaves.

 It’s important to collect the leaves in a container and dispose of them properly (ie: the burn barrel), or else the larvae will just grow, multiply, and return to your plants.

 Dutifully, I went through all of the vines, lifting leaves and examining the undersides, trying to find as many pests as possible.
-And then I came across this guy…
+And then I came across this guy:

 I looked it up, and found this alarming information: